-Domestic Violence is defined as felony or misdemeanor crimes of violence committed by a current or former spouse of the victim or intimate partner, a person with whom the victim shares a child in common, a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, a person similarly situation to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or, any other person against an adult or youth victim who is protected from the person's acts under the domestic or family violence laws of the jurisdiction.
+Domestic Violence is defined as a felony or misdemeanor crime of violence committed by a current or former spouse of the victim, an intimate partner, a person with whom the victim shares a child in common, or a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner.
+It also includes crimes of violence committed by a person who is in a similar situation to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred and crimes of violence committed by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

-Dating Violence is defined as violence committed by a person who is or has been in a social relationship of romantic or intimate nature with the victim, where the existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the following factors: length of relationship, type of relationship, frequency of interaction between the persons involved in the relationship.
+Dating Violence is defined as violence committed by a person who is or has been in a social relationship of romantic or intimate nature with the victim, where the existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the following factors: length of relationship, type of relationship, and frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition: